 The Haa Valley © Greenmnm69

-The scenic majesty of its soaring mountains and pristine valleys, coupled with the vibrancy of its cultural life, makes Bhutan one of the last undiscovered destinations; an adventure to feed the soul and enrich the senses.
+The scenic majesty of its soaring mountains and green valleys, coupled with the vibrancy of its cultural life, makes Bhutan one of the last undiscovered destinations; an adventure to feed the soul and enrich the senses.

 Bhutan remained closed to the outside world until the 1960s when its borders slowly began opening.
 Tourism is based on a high value, low volume principle in a bid to avoid the destructive effects of mass tourism suffered by Nepal and India.
-Visitors must spend a minimum of USD200 per day on a pre-determined itinerary, a strong deterrence for budget travellers.
+Visitors must spend a minimum of USD200 per day on a predetermined itinerary, a strong deterrence for budget travellers.
 Therefore, visiting Bhutan is much easier through a registered tour operator.

 Become our Bhutan Travel Expert